16 Best Things To Do In Kuala Lumpur | Travel Guide

 A few meters from Guan Di Temple stands the richest temple in Kuala Lumpur, Sri Maha Mariamman.
 Built in 1879, it is the oldest Hindu temple in Kuala Lumpur and is dedicated to the Goddess Mariamman, believed to possess the power to cure epidemic illnesses and diseases.

-The entrance is adorned with a colourful sculpture featuring 228 deities and assorted characters from Hindu mythology.
-Once inside, the temple exudes a tranquil ambiance.
+The entrance is adorned with a colourful sculpture featuring 228 deities and assorted characters from Hindu mythology, the intricate details are so cool, I stood looking at it for ages before I remembered I has a temple to explore.
+Once inside, the environment is super tranquil.
 Currently, renovation works are underway, so it’s advisable to anticipate the presence of scaffolding.
 However, I didn’t feel that this detracted from the temple’s beauty, as there are still plenty of colourful murals and statues to appreciate inside.
-Explore this temple and experience one of the best things to do in Kuala Lumpur.

-Outside the entrance, you’ll find a small kiosk that offers the option to securely store your shoes for a nominal fee.
+You cannot weat shoes inside but outside the entrance, you’ll find a small kiosk that offers the option to securely store your shoes for a small fee.

 8. Heritage Park

-If you’re seeking a respite from the bustling streets of Kuala Lumpur city, consider heading to this 170-acre park.
+If you’re seeking a respite from the bustling streets and searching for something free to do in Kuala Lumpur, consider heading to this 170-acre park.
 This lush, green urban sanctuary encompasses several themed gardens.
 Among my favourites are the butterfly park, orchid garden, and Perdana Botanical Gardens.

 However, I must advise against visiting the deer park.
-The deer are kept in run-down, dirty enclosures, and they appear to be quite miserable.
+The deer are kept in run-down, dirty enclosures, and they appear to be quite miserable, I felt feeling so sad for the poor deer.

 9. Changkat Bukit Bintang